CPK Insurance

 It can, depending on the policy structure.
 Schools usually review general liability for student injury claims and commercial property coverage for building damage, fire risk, storm damage, theft, or equipment breakdown.

-The biggest clear requirement in the data provided is workers' compensation for businesses with 1+ employees, unless an exemption applies.
+A clear requirement is workers' compensation for businesses with employees, unless an exemption applies.
 Schools also often need proof of general liability coverage for commercial leases.

 K-12 schools often place more weight on student injury coverage, campus supervision, and liability tied to daily movement across classrooms, playgrounds, and event areas, while other educational institutions may emphasize different property or professional liability needs.